AlexMarvelo/CJSI-mongo/README.md

 It can fetch data from local database (there are only 3 'World War Z' films).
 If there are no results from local base, it uses [remote database](http://www.omdbapi.com/).
 Fetching data is available only after authorization via email and password;
+User can add/remove movies to favourites list and add comments on single movie page.
+User can delete only his own comments.

 ---